Babylights vs Balayage vs Highlights vs Color Melting

 I am sure you have heard of some of the many trendy hair coloring terms.
-There are so many different terms that it can be very confusing to know what each one means and difficult to make a hair appointment not knowing what to ask for.
-Let’s learn the difference and see some examples of the different techniques that are trending such as balayage, babylights, ombre, sombre, colormelting, foil highlights, and more.
+However, there are so many different terms that it can be very confusing to know what each one means and difficult to make a hair appointment not knowing what to ask for.
+So let’s learn the difference and see some examples of the different techniques that are trending such as balayage, babylights, color melting, root shadowing, foil highlights, and more.

 Babylights are very small highlights—like the kind you see in children’s hair.
 While both balayage and babylights produce very natural looks, babylights will give you a brighter blonde.
-Babylights are applied with foils the way traditional highlights are, but the difference is that you color much smaller sections of hair, and the sections are much closer together.
-That allows the highlights and natural color blend together seamlessly.
-When done correctly, babylights grows out very softly and naturally.
-Try this color technique if you are looking for brighter or cooler bllondes.
+As a matter of fact Babylights are applied with foils the way traditional highlights are, but the difference is that you color much smaller sections of hair, and the sections are much closer together.
+And that allows the highlights and natural color blend together seamlessly.

 Highlights add dimension to your hairstyle and can be subtle or bright.
 When strands of hair are lighter than your base colour, this is referred to as highlights.